mehulagg/gitlab/doc/subscriptions/self_managed/index.md

 type: index, reference
 ---

-# GitLab Self Managed subscription **(PREMIUM)**
+# GitLab self-managed subscription **(PREMIUM)**

 You can install, administer, and maintain your own GitLab instance.

-This page covers the details of your GitLab Self Managed subscription.
+This page covers the details of your GitLab self-managed subscription.

 GitLab subscription management requires access to the Customers Portal.